a-gt/magma/README.md

 # Magma - The best discord bot.
 **Work in Progress**

 Magma is a fun and unique general purpose bot that has loads of features including, but not limited to, per guild prefix, a full-featured leveling system, and a host of fun commands.
-It's still currently in development but it is still usable.
-All the leveling data and config data is stored on a database.
 <details>
 <summary>Planned Commands</summary>